martig3/cs2-discord-scrimbot/README.md

 `.leave` - Leave the queue

-`.list` - List all users in the queue
+`.queue` - List all users in the queue

 `.steamid` - Set your steamID i.e. `.steamid STEAM_0:1:12345678`